treeverse/lakeFS/docs/reference/upgrade.md

 ## Data Migration for Version v0.50.0

 We discovered a bug in the way lakeFS is storing objects in the underlying object store.
-It affects only repositories on Azure and GCP, and not all of these.
+It affects only repositories on Azure and GCP, and not all of them.
-[Issue #2397](https://github.com/treeverse/lakeFS/issues/2397#issuecomment-908397229) describes the repository storage namespaces patterns which are affected by this bug.
+[Issue #2397](https://github.com/treeverse/lakeFS/issues/2397#issuecomment-908397229) describes the repository storage namespaces patterns that are affected by this bug.

 When first upgrading to a version greater or equal to v0.50.0, you must follow these steps:
 1. Stop lakeFS.
-1. Perform a data-migration (details below)
+1. Perform a data migration (details below)
 1. Start lakeFS with the new version.
-1. After a successful run of the new version, and after validating the objects are accessible, you can delete the old data prefix.
+1. After a successful run of the new version and validation that the objects are accessible, you can delete the old data prefix.

 Note: Migrating data is a delicate procedure.
 The lakeFS team is here to help, reach out to us on Slack.
 We'll be happy to walk you through the process.